Khoo Boon Hui

-Education History
+Education

-As a young man, Khoo completed his secondary education at Anglo-Chinese School and was awarded the prestigious Singapore Armed Forces Overseas Scholarship (SAFOS) in 1973.
+Upon graduation from Anglo-Chinese School, Khoo was conferred the Singapore Armed Forces Overseas Scholarship in 1973.

-Khoo obtained his Bachelor of Arts (Engineering & Economics) from St John's College, Oxford University in 1976 and his Master in Public Administration from the Kennedy School of Government, Harvard in 1982.
-He attended the Advanced Management Program at Wharton in 2002.
+Khoo graduated from St John's College, University of Oxford in 1976 with a Bachelor of Arts degree in engineering and economics.
+He subsequently went on to complete a Master of Public Administration degree at the Harvard Kennedy School in 1982.
+He also attended the Advanced Management Program at Wharton School in 2002.

 Career

-As a government scholar, after his graduation from Oxford in 1976, he was invited to join the Singapore Police Force (SPF) after a short stint in the Singapore Armed Forces.
-He began his career in 1977 and has since held various appointments, including Director Strategic Planning in 1987, Police Chief of Staff in 1990, Director of Criminal Investigation Department in 1991 and Deputy Commissioner of Police in 1995.
+Despite being an SAF scholar, Khoo was called to join the Singapore Police Force (SPF) after a short stint in the Singapore Armed Forces (SAF).
+He began his career in 1977 and has held various appointments, including Director of Strategic Planning in 1987, Police Chief of Staff in 1990, Director of Criminal Investigation Department in 1991 and Deputy Commissioner of Police in 1995.

-In July 1997, he was appointed Commissioner of the Singapore Police Force.
-Khoo held the post for 14 years and was succeeded by Ng Joo Hee on February 1, 2010, taking on a new post of Senior Deputy Secretary at the Ministry of Home Affairs.
+In July 1997, he was appointed Commissioner of Police.
+Khoo held the post for 14 years and was succeeded by Ng Joo Hee on 1 February 2010, taking on a new post of Senior Deputy Secretary at the Ministry of Home Affairs.

 In 2017, Khoo was appointed to the Global Commission on the Stability of Cyberspace, and he served on the commission until its successful conclusion in 2019, participating in the drafting of its eight norms related to non-aggression in cyberspace.

 Interpol

-Khoo served as one of three vice-presidents on the Interpol Executive Committee from 2006 to 2009.
-On October 9, 2008, Khoo was elected as the president of INTERPOL for a four-year term (2008-2012).
+Khoo was one of the three vice-presidents of the Interpol Executive Committee from 2006 to 2009.
+On 9 October 2008, Khoo was elected as the president of Interpol for a four-year term.